Willus.com Home | Archive | About

 ii. cat > k2pdfopt_custom

-iii. ./k2pdfopt -ui -j 0 -odpi 250 $* (or whatever options you want--but be sure to put the -ui and keep the $* at the end)
+vi. ./k2pdfopt -ui -j 0 -odpi 250 $* (or whatever options you want--but be sure to put the -ui and keep the $* at the end)

-v. chmod 755 k2pdfopt_custom
+vi. chmod 755 k2pdfopt_custom

-vi. exit
+vii. exit

-In the above Step 8., the customized script icon is now named k2pdfopt_custom, and the -ui option is important so that the script will still ask you for a file name.
-If you move the customized icon to a new folder, you'll need to either move k2pdfopt with it, or reference k2pdfopt by its full path name in the customized script.
+NOTE: If you move the customized icon to a new folder, you'll need to either move k2pdfopt with it, or reference k2pdfopt by its full path name in the customized script (step iii above).

 This page last modified